What to Know about ICBC's Accident Benefits Changes

 Customer service: We are committed to providing excellent customer service and are always available to answer any questions you may have about your policy.

-Competitive pricing: Our goal is to offer competitive pricing for our insurance products, and we work with you to find the best coverage options at a price that fits your budget.
+Competitive pricing: Our goal is to offer competitive pricing for ICBC insurance products, and we work with you to find coverage options that fit your budget.

-Convenience: We offer a range of online and in-person services, making it easy for you to manage your policy and make changes as needed.
+Convenience: We offer a range of online and in-person services, making it easy to manage your policy, renew coverage, and make changes as needed.

 What do I need to know about car insurance in British Columbia?

-It’s mandatory for all B.C. drivers to buy car insurance from ICBC to ensure that they are protected with a basic level of coverage.
+It’s mandatory for all B.C. drivers to purchase car insurance through ICBC to ensure a basic level of protection.

-Basic Autoplan insurance for ICBC includes $200,000 in third-party liability coverage.
-Drivers can choose to increase their protection with extended third-party liability coverage, which can expand coverage up to $5 million.
+Basic Autoplan insurance includes $200,000 in third-party liability coverage.
+Drivers can choose to increase their protection with extended third-party liability coverage, which can expand coverage limits up to $5 million.

-B.C.’s no-fault insurance model generally prevents a driver from suing the other driver for compensation.
-You can still sue if the other driver is convicted of a Criminal Code offence related to the accident, such as impaired driving.
+B.C.’s no-fault insurance model generally prevents drivers from suing the other party for compensation.
+You may still be able to sue if the at-fault driver is convicted of a Criminal Code offence related to the accident, such as impaired driving.

-If you make a third-party liability claim against the person who's responsible for a car crash and they don't have enough insurance to pay for your claim, Underinsured Motorist Protection (UMP) covers you.
-Basic underinsured motorist protection covers you and members of your household for claims of up to $1 million per insured person.
+If you make a third-party liability claim against a driver who does not have enough insurance to cover the loss, Underinsured Motorist Protection (UMP) applies.
+Basic UMP coverage protects you and eligible household members for claims of up to $1 million per insured person.